rogit/youtube-dl-win-gui/README.md

 ## Requirements

-Modern web-browser set as default. (not Internet Explorer)
+Modern web-browser set as default (it is not Internet Explorer).